the-pashok/ME-ANGULAR-QUESTION/README-EN.md

 - `error()` - error handling;
 - `complete()` - call after the end of the data stream.

+- The `Observables` can be canceled.
+- The `Observables` can be retried (retry and retryWhen) and this is easy to do, unlike Promises.

 <br><br>

 ##### 15. What is Dependency Injection? <br>